 Niagara University is proud to offer a 25 percent military discount to all members of the Active Duty Military.
 Reserve and Guard pursuing part-time or full-time graduate studies.
 Contact the Office of Veteran Services for more details.
+Some companies have a Corporate Partner contract with Niagara University and receive a 25 percent discount once it is determined that the student meets the requirements.

-Canadian Exchange Credit
+Canadian Exchange